STAC: Plug-and-Play Spatio-Temporal Aware Cache Compression for Streaming 3D Reconstruction: Method

 \subsection{Working Temporal Token Caching}

-The working temporal cache maintains a compact short-term memory over recent frames while selectively preserving a small set of persistent tokens that remain important over longer time spans.
+The working temporal cache maintains a compact short-term memory over recent frames while selectively preserving a set of persistent tokens that remain important over longer spans.
 This design exploits the fact that, in streaming reconstruction, relevant context mainly comes from recent observations and a few globally informative cues.
+For simplicity, we omit layer and head indices.
 Given a continuous stream of input frames, we construct the working temporal cache at time step $t$ by integrating three types of tokens:

 (1) \textit{Global reference tokens} $\mathcal M^{\text{refer}}$: the tokens from the first frame $\mathbf{m}_1$ serve as a global reference, enabling all subsequent frames to be incrementally aligned within a unified coordinate system for stable and consistent reconstruction.